jdj3jdj/BadStick/README.md

   - Offers selection of additional homebrew applications included in the tool, so users can customize their USB stick setup

 - **Open Source for Transparency and Learning:**
-  - Full source code provided, encouraging users and developers to understand, modify, and improve the tool
+  - Full source code provided, encouraging users and developers to understand and learn from the tool

 - **Safe & Reversible Soft Mod:**
   - Utilizes the BadUpdate exploit, a soft mod method that does **not** permanently modify the Xbox 360 firmware or hardware